Spend enough time in the Strength & Conditioning world and you’ll eventually hear the legend of Milo of Croton.

 Here is an incomplete list of how you might incorporate progressive overload into your routine:

-- If you’re doing Bandana Training Club classes (or other less magnificent forms of digital fitness classes), progressive frequency training would be a smart option.
+- If you’re taking group fitness classes, progressive frequency training would be a smart option.
 For example, if you usually do 2 classes per week, gradually work your way to 3 or 4.

 - If you can’t get into a deep squat, range of motion would be a logical progression to explore.
 (Most of us want to be strong throughout our full range of motion.)